CaramelFur/tcl-js/README.md

 ### Partially working commands

-Only part of these commands are finished and may not work as expected
+Only part of these commands are finished and they may not work as expected.

 - info

 ### Other working parts

-These are not commands but just general parts of the program, if they are listed they work
+These are not commands but just general parts of the program.
+If they are listed here, they work.

 - lexer
 - parser